-Please refer to the proxy statement for detailed information on each of these proposals.
+Please refer to the proxy statement for detailed information on each of the proposals presented this year.

-It is very important that your shares are represented and voted at the meeting.
+It is imperative that your shares are represented and voted at the meeting.
 If you attend the meeting, you may vote in person even if you have previously voted.

-We appreciate the continuing interest of our stockholders in the business of Halliburton, and we hope you will be able to attend the Annual Meeting.
+We appreciate the continuing interest of our stockholders in the business of Halliburton, and hope you will be able to attend the Annual Meeting.